cloudrobotics/cloudrobotics.github.io/iccr2017/calls.md

 The domain of cloud robotics aims to converge robots with computation, storage and communication resources provided by the cloud.
 The cloud may complement robotic resources in several ways, including crowd-sourcing knowledge databases, context information, computational offloading or data-intensive information processing for artificial intelligence.
 As the challenges in this domain are multi-disciplinary, the session aims at building a bridge between experts from academia and industry working in different fields, such as robotics, machine learning, artificial intelligence, software architecture, big data analytics, Internet-of-Things and distributed cloud systems.

 The conference is organizing two special sessions: one on the integration of Internet-of-Things with robots (leading to the so-called Internet of Robotic Things), as well as one industry session.
+A selected set of papers will be published in a special issue of the Journal of Software Engineering for Robotics (http://www.joser.org).

 ---